marcransome/flog/man/flog.md

 DESCRIPTION
 ===========

 *flog* is used to write log messages to the unified logging system.
-Log messages may optionally include _subsystem_ and _category_ arguments.

-Wrap the _message_ string in quotes to preserve spacing or separate arguments will be concatenated, with a single space character separating each.
+Log messages may include a _subsystem_ and _category_ name for the purposes of filtering, or to customise the logging behaviour of a subsystem; see log(1) for more information.
+Specify a log level with the **-l,** **\--level** option to override the 'default' level if necessary.
+Wrap the _message_ string in quotes to preserve spacing.

 Options
 -------